mmzhang7/Recipes-Project/README.md

   frameborder="0"
 ></iframe>

-No, we do not believe the current model is a “good” one.
+We next try to use polynomial features on the `n_steps` and `n_ingredients` columns No, we do not believe the current model is a “good” one.
 While it was implemented correctly and meets the assumptions of linear regression on the surface, its predictive power is extremely low.
-The features used explain almost none of the variation in cooking time, as reflected in the very low R² scores.
-Our plans for improving on the model include using tf-idf for speed words in the description and/or one-hot vector encodings for some speed keywords in the tags.
+The features used explain almost none of the variation in cooking time, as reflected in the very low R² scores (only about 22% of variance is explained.
+However, we do have a roughly equal train and test R².
+Our plans for improving on the model include adding different transformations, including one-hot vector encodings for some speed keywords in the tags.

 Overall, while the model offers a basic start, its performance metrics indicate that it is not suitable for making accurate predictions in its current form.